About Sandra-Mae Lux

 Completing her academic training at Capilano University British Columbia, Sandra-Mae graduated with a Bachelor of Music in Jazz Studies on Saxophone.
 She received multiple awards such as the Phil Nimmons Scholarship for Outstanding Achievement in Jazz, and was spotted as a stand-out Top 30 Under 30 in a Vancouver newspaper.
 She has performed twice at the Ottawa Jazz Festival where she shared a stage and performed with many recognized artists such as Robert Glasper, Herbie Hancock and opened for Dave Brubeck in one of his last performances.

-The dreamy groove of “I’m Still Here” caught the attention of Gilles Peterson (BBC Radio 6) and built a loyal fanbase among Rare-Groove and Soul DJ’s and aficionados.
+Sandra-Mae Lux first made her mark on the UK music scene with her debut album 'Happily Ever Now' in 2020.
+This instant classic explored jazz, funk, and soul grooves including the stand-out “I’m Still Here” which caught the attention of Gilles Peterson (BBC Radio 6), and built a loyal fanbase among Rare-Groove and Soul DJ’s and aficionados.
 "Moment In The Sun" caught the attention of Craig Charles and was played multiple times on his show on BBC Radio 2.
 She received hundreds of plays on many of the BBC regional stations.

 Christmas 2020 saw the release of her classic christmas ballad “Where is Christmas Now” and in 2021, the release of “You Me and Tomorrow” made it to #3 on the UK Soul Chart.